Safety car

-In motorsport, a safety car, or a pace car, is an automobile which limits the speed of competing cars or motorcycles on a racetrack in the case of a caution period such as an obstruction on the track or bad weather.
-The aim of the safety car is to enable the clearance of any obstruction under safer conditions, especially for marshals and/or await more favourable track conditions weather-wise.
+In motorsport, a safety car, or a pace car, is a car that limits the speed of competing cars or motorcycles on a racetrack in the case of a caution period, such as an obstruction on the track or bad weather.
+The safety car aims to enable the clearance of any obstruction under safer conditions, especially for marshals and/or awaiting more favourable track conditions weather-wise.
+By following the safety car, the competitors' tyres remain as close as possible to operating temperature while their engines do not overheat.
+A safety car is also preferred over stopping the race (red flag) and restarting, as the latter takes longer.

-During a caution period the safety car (which generally consists of an aptly modified high-performance production car) enters the track ahead of the leader.
-Depending on the regulations in effect, competitors are not normally allowed to pass the safety car or other competitors during a caution period, and the safety car leads the field at a pre-determined safe speed, which may vary by series and circuit.
-At the end of the caution period, the safety car leaves the track and the competitors resume normal racing.
+During a caution period, the safety car (which is typically an appropriately modified high-performance production car) enters the track ahead of the leader.
+Depending on the regulations in effect, competitors are not normally allowed to pass the safety car or other competitors during a caution period, and the safety car leads the field at a predetermined safe speed, which may vary by series and circuit.
+At the end of the caution period, the safety car leaves the track, and the competitors resume normal racing.
 The first reliance on this safety measure occurred with the deployment of a pace car during the inaugural Indianapolis 500 in 1911.